district10/neo_keyboard_layout/neo_us_dvpe/README.md

 ### Before We Start
 I, as a Chinese, don't use greek letters or latin letters often, so I ripped them off.
 I'd prefer googling them, and do the magical copy&paste.
 And I use [awesome window manager], I need some not occupied modifier keys (Mod4), so not like neo, we have only specified 3 levels here.
+I will always modified this layout, because I use it and still learning & trying to find the best way.

+##  About Stable Edition
 ### Modifier Keys

 - [Shift]s are Shift Modifiers, and they are sticky